Certificates - TLS and SSL

 In this section, we delve into the following key topics:

-1. Enabling TLS in Tyk: Learn how to enable and configure TLS/SSL for Tyk Gateway and Dashboard to secure your communication.
+1. Enabling TLS in Tyk components: Learn how to enable and configure TLS/SSL for Tyk Gateway and Dashboard to secure your communication.

 2. TLS Support in Tyk: Understand the supported TLS versions, cipher suites, their configurations, and best practices for secure communication.

-TLS/SSL protocol is supported by all Tyk components.
-You can enable SSL in Tyk Gateway and Dashboard by modifying the tyk.conf and tyk_analytics.conf files.
+TLS protocol is supported by all Tyk components.
+You can enable TLS in Tyk Gateway and Dashboard by modifying the tyk.conf and tyk_analytics.conf files.

-For self signed certificates additional consideration has to be taken place, refer the below section.
+For self signed certificates additional consideration has to be taken place, refer to the section below.

 Gateway